learn-javascript-courses/checkin/README.md

 ### Mid Level Requirements

 * Allow a user to join an existing team.
 * Store data on a remote server and let other users sign up.
-Consider trying [Horizon](http://horizon.io/).

 ### Advanced Requirements

 * Integrate with Github and let users link updates to the current issue they're working on.
 * Automate checkin updates by adding assigned project issues from GitHub to the user's status.
-* Add realtime capability and update the status when another user checks in.
+* Add realtime capability and update today's checkins view when another user checks in.

 ## To Implement: